dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 ## Gravsearch Package

-The classes that process Gravsearch queries and results can be found in `org.knora.webapi.responders.v2.search.gravsearch`.
+The classes that process Gravsearch queries and results can be found in `org.knora.webapi.messages.util.search.gravsearch`.

 ## Type Inspection